-A deductible is a fixed dollar amount that you need to pay within a defined period of time (your “benefits period”) before your insurer will start to make payments for covered medical services.
+A deductible is a fixed dollar amount that you need to pay within a defined period of time (such as one calendar or plan year) before your insurer will start to cover some of the costs for covered medical services.

 Coinsurance is another way you may be required to share costs with your insurance provider.
 With coinsurance, instead of paying a fixed amount each time you receive medical care, you may be required to pay a percentage of the total costs.
 For example, your insurance company may pay 80% of the cost, and you may be responsible for to pay for the remaining 20% of the bill.